gatherworkshops/digital-media/_courses/building-the-web/layout-basics.md

       }
       ```

+      {:.checkpoint}
-      Our header block will have large, centered, bold text.
+      The header should have large, centered, bold text.

+    notes: |

+      Web designers often use really obvious background colour or borders on their elements while they are designing, so that it is easy to see where the edges of the element are.

+      Once you are happy with your header, you can remove the line `background-color: darkblue;` so that your header becomes see-through.

   - content: |
       ## Info Section HTML

-      This content block is a section not a header, so we use the `section` tag.
+      This content block is a **section** not a **header**,
+      so we use the `section` tag to create this block.

       **In your HTML, *before* the second paragraph:**

       ```html
       <section class="info-section">
       ```
+      {:.big-code style="max-width:600px; margin:0 auto;"}

       **And *after* the third paragraph:**

       ```html
       </section>
       ```

-      There should now be a yellow block around two paragraphs.
+      {:.big-code style="max-width:600px; margin:0 auto;"}

+      {:.checkpoint}
+      Nothing will happen yet, we need a CSS rule!

   - content: |